shiruken/mod-mentions/README.md

 ### Mod Mentions Leaderboard

+This action appears under the moderator menu for the subreddit.
+It generates a leaderboard listing the *users* that have mentioned the most moderators.

 ![Screenshot of 'Mod Mentions Leaderboard' Menu Action](https://github.com/user-attachments/assets/25da0405-eca7-4c1a-b9a4-4180a82472f8) ![Screenshot of 'Mod Mentions Leaderboard' Modmail Message](https://github.com/shiruken/mod-mentions/assets/867617/6ee19879-6882-419a-8750-9d8331e9995c)

 ## Changelog